frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 ## What is multicasting

 First of all, I would like to go a litlle deeper into the subject of multicasting.
 What does this really mean.
 As you hopefully know, observable can be divided into two categories, hot and cold.
 If you subscribe to an observable, you are going to start executing that observable.
 What this means is the observable will start producing values.
 When you are working with a cold observable, every new subscription will 'restart' the observable's producer.

+**Note**: If you do not know what hot and cold observables mean, you can read this excellent article on the Thoughtram blog <a href="" target="_blank">here</a>.
+**Note2:** The fact that an observable is either cold or hot is somewhat debatable as we'll see later on.
+An observable can also hold properties from both of these states.
+In the Thoughtram article described above, they point to these observables as being 'semi-hot'.

 Let's take a look at an example:

 <a class="jsbin-embed" href="http://jsbinqsdf.com/kilobozuro/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.4"></script>